Henry Navarro Delgado

 Jacquelyn has been working as a designer since graduating Industrial Design in 2012 (Eindhoven University of Technology – Eindhoven, The Netherlands) During this time, she has been adding to her design, fashion and art skills through various workshops and schooling including garment making and pattern construction.
 She is now working on her own collection and is determined to continue down the path as an independent artist/designer in the years to come.

 She has presented various wearable art pieces in fashion shows and has had the opportunity to present her work at conferences and events including the Dutch Design Week.She has organized, lead and presented workshops for a variety of audiences, including children, general public and students.
-Jacquelyn currently resides in Elora, Ontario and is the owner and designer behind Studio Kampina and Common Craft Elora.
+Jacquelyn currently resides in Elora, Ontario and is the owner and designer behind Studio Kampina and co-owner of Common Craft/Studio Kampina Elora.

 Under the program’s theme ‘Sewing Through a Landscape’ Jacquelyn van Kampen took full advantage of the different opportunities her residency had to offer.
 She captured her natural and cultural experiences in Haines Junction and the Kluane region by exclusively using local, natural or re-purposed materials for her designs.
 Artistic exchanges between Jacquelyn and locals helped inspire and encourage her process during the residency.
 Jacquelyn was even asked by the community to honor a community member by re-purposing the individual’s coat and give new meaning to their legacy.
 A highlight for Jacquelyn was making a ‘berry picking dress’, which many locals who enjoy harvesting berries in the late Yukon summer could relate to.